AA/PPS 02.02.30 - Undergraduate Academic Advising Policies

 FUNDING OF ADVISING SERVICES

-Texas State uses a Student Success Fee to fund professional academic advisors, to provide necessary training and professional development associated with undergraduate advising, and to purchase and maintain necessary equipment and supplies for professional academic advisors.
+Texas State uses a student success fee to fund professional academic advisors, to provide necessary training and professional development associated with undergraduate advising, and to purchase and maintain necessary equipment and supplies for professional academic advisors.

-REVIEWERS FOR THIS PPS
+REVIEWER OF THIS PPS

-Reviewers of this PPS include the following:
+Reviewer of this PPS includes the following:

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

-Dean, University College; senior reviewer of this PPS
+Associate Vice President for Academic Success and Dean of University College; senior reviewer of this PPS